-(The risk assessment folder can be found in the main Nursery office and contains all the Risk Assessments relevant to all areas and equipment in the Nursery).
+The risk assessment folder can be found in the main Nursery office and contains all the Risk Assessments relevant to all areas and equipment in the Nursery.

-The underlying philosophy of the Nursery and Out of School is a commitment to the promotion of the child's welfare and development.
+The underlying philosophy of the Nursery and Out of Hours School Club is a commitment to the promotion of the child's welfare and development.
 To this end, the principles of the childcare facility are, that it is:

 Child-Centered The children's needs in all their diversity do come first.

-Fundamental British Values The Nursery implicitly embed, within our everyday practice, the fundamental British values of democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs.

-Educational The Nursery will foster learning that takes

-into account the children's ages and stages
+Fundamental British Values The Nursery implicitly embed, within our everyday practice, the Fundamental British Values of democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs.
+Educational The Nursery will foster learning that takes into account the children's ages and stages of development.
+Multi-cultural It will reflect the plurality of the country as a whole and the particular community profile of Gravesend and Dartford.
+Healthy The childcare facility will promote good health for the children in a safe and secure way.

-of development.

-Multi-cultural It will reflect the plurality of the country as a whole and the particular community profile of health for the children in a safe and secure way.

-Gravesend and Dartford.

-Healthy The childcare facility will promote good